 Daylighting systems will be integrated throughout the internal and external areas of this project to support the admission of natural light and direct sunlight throughout the design.
-This will be achieved using skylights within the office and translucent roof sheeting over the warehouse roof.
+This will be achieved using high Visible Light Transmission (VLT) windows within the office and translucent roof sheeting over the warehouse roof.
 An integrated daylight approach will improve the wellbeing of the building occupants by creating a visually stimulating and productive environment.
-Additionally, the provision of daylight will reduce the overall energy consumption of the building as the natural light will alleviate the need for artificial lighting whilst the direct sunlight will enhance thermal comfort during cooler months.
+The provision of daylight will reduce the overall energy consumption of the building as the natural light will alleviate the need for artificial lighting whilst the direct sunlight will enhance thermal comfort during cooler months.
+Furthermore the provision of roof lights in the warehouse will enable improved resilient operation of the site allowing work to continue in the instance of power outages.